MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 This gets unreadable pretty quickly and in most cases it is not very clear what happens exactly.

 Compare that to [mockito](mockito.md), which is way more readable.

+# Parent topic

+This page is a subpage of [Combining JUnit, Mockito and JMockit](junitAndMockitoAndJmockit.md)